buzz/twitch-indicator/README.md

 ![](http://i.imgur.com/1yXOF6S.png)

-Twitch.tv indicator for Linux.
+Twitch indicator for Linux.
 Tracks your followed channels and notifies when they go live.

 ## Installation